Michaelgwei86/docker-learning/Docker-network.md

 - `docker run`: Launches two containers (`nginx` and `httpd`) on the default bridge network.
 - `docker exec`: Verifies communication between the two containers using ping.

-**Use Case**: The bridge network is suitable for running multi-container applications on a single Docker host.
+*Use Case*: The bridge network is suitable for running multi-container applications on a single Docker host.
----

 2. **Host Network**
 The container shares the host's network stack and uses the host's IP address and ports.
 The container does not get its own IP address.